feeRnt/UltradiumTimer/README.md

 ## Ultradium: A lightweight, customizable Qt application for work-break scheduling.
-Android and GNU-Linux.
+Android, Windows and GNU-Linux.